-- Conducted a systematic review of adverse drug event reporting systems globally, identifying 108 ADE reporting systems containing 1782 unique data fields.
-In light of this variability, we suggested that developing a common standardized data set is likely to optimize ADE data and drug safety surveillance.
+- Conducted a systematic review of adverse drug event reporting systems globally, identifying 108 adverse drug event reporting systems containing 1782 unique data fields.
+In light of this variability, we suggested that developing a common standardized data set is likely to optimize adverse drug event data and drug safety surveillance.

 - Held participatory design workshops engaging end-users – including physicians, pharmacists, and nurses from various healthcare settings – to share their needs and help co-design the Action ADE interface.
 We connected with over 180 frontline care providers in workshops to inform our design.

-- Completed over 350 hours of workplace observation understand work practices associated with ADE documentation and communication in various health care settings.
+- Completed over 350 hours of workplace observation understand work practices associated with adverse drug event documentation and communication in various health care settings.

-- Conducted pilot-testing of a paper-based version of the ActionADE platform in emergency department settings.
+- Conducted pilot-testing of a paper-based version of the ActionADE application in emergency department settings.

-Now, we are fully funded to refine, implement, and evaluate the ActionADE platform software in British Columbia.
-This phase will include electronic pilot testing, a quantitative evaluation, and a randomized control trial.
+Now, we are fully funded to refine, implement, and evaluate the ActionADE application are in British Columbia.
+This phase will include a qualitative evaluation, a randomized control trial, and an economic analysis.

-Alongside the ActionADE project, we are also conducting other research projects on the factors causing preventable ADEs, the rates and nature of preventable ADEs, and clinical decision tools to screen for patients at high risk of ADEs.
+Alongside the ActionADE project, we are also conducting other research projects on the factors causing preventable adverse drug events, the rates and nature of preventable adverse drug events, and clinical decision tools to screen for patients at high risk of adverse drug events.

 Including Patient Insights